 Workhouse wards for those suffering from venereal diseases.

-One of the slang names for the workhouse, along with Spike, Bastille etc. perhaps derived from grub — a slang term for food, or from a term used to describe a person who works hard, especially in a dull, plodding way.
+One of the slang names for the workhouse, perhaps derived from grub — a slang term for food, or from a term used to describe a person who works hard, especially in a dull, plodding way.
+See alsoSpike and Bastille.

 An establishment originally offering a wide range of care, not only medical but also non-medical provision such as shelter and food, the education of children, and sanctuary for those incapacitated by old age or chronic infirmity.
 (See also Infirmary.)